ImagoDeo/auxydize-js/README.md

 - Log more outputs as processes continue
 - Verbose for verbose outputs
 - Improve output for ls, details, generate, etc. (see Chalk above)
+- Add confirmation step for decrypting the database
+- Add confirmation step for removing a secret
+- Add sensible command aliases